Meet The Founder

 Unfortunately, my search was in vain; I only found obnoxiously designed patriotic fashions and cheap junk jewelry made in China.
-Eventually, I gave up my search, but I never gave up my need or want.
-As time went on, I realized I was not alone; others just like me desired a nonverbal way to show our love, gratitude, and patriotism.
+Eventually, I gave up my search but never gave up my need or want.
+As time passed, I realized I was not alone; others like me desired a nonverbal way to show our love, gratitude, and patriotism.

-Fast forward to the fall of 2014 after competing at Ironman Chattanooga 140.6 in combat boots and military pack, carrying the photos of 21 fallen American heroes, on that day our nonprofit Memories of Honor was born.
-During the first year, I quit my job to work Memoires of Honor full-time.
+Fast forward to the fall of 2014, after competing at Ironman Chattanooga 140.6 in combat boots and military pack, carrying the photos of 21 fallen American heroes, on that day, our nonprofit Memories of Honor was born.
+During the first year, I quit my job to work at Memoires of Honor full-time.
 We didn't have a 501c3 status at the time, so we couldn't fundraise to support the nonprofit financially.
-So my husband and I entirely financed the campaign out of our own pockets.
-We were bleeding money due to the loss of my income, our growing campaign, and expenses.
+So my husband and I financed the campaign out of our pockets.
+We were bleeding money due to the loss of my income, our growing movement, and expenses.
 I needed to find a way to stop or slow down the bleeding.
-One day as I was going through our attic, I came across a pair of my son's JROTC utility pants.
+One day, as I went through our attic, I came across a pair of my son's JROTC utility pants.
 I wondered if I could repurpose the pants into something I could wear.
 I cut and sewed a wrist cuff and attached my dad's Army unit patch to it.
 That was it!
-I had found my wearable gratitude.™ I started taking in uniform donations and making/selling ValorBANDS™ for friends and close connections and using the proceeds to help offset our nonprofit funding.
-After receiving our 501c3 charitable status for MOH, I began to broaden my vision of what ValorBands could be if I treated it like an actual business, taking it from a "funding-hobby" and turned it into a social enterprise / social-good company.
+I had found my wearable gratitude.™ I started taking in uniform donations, making/selling ValorBANDS™ for friends and close connections, and using the proceeds to help offset our nonprofit funding.
+After receiving our 501c3 charitable status for MOH, I broadened my vision of what ValorBands could be if I moved with intention.